Outlook Email Report Template 7

 Select new template oemlrpt.tpl and then hit Open button.

-View animated reminder on how to do that - Registering Template
+View our animated reminder on how to do this - Registering Template

 (built with our JAVA Animated Help Builder).